Words Transmit Images

 Faith is Transmitted by Words

-In Romans 10:17, Paul said, “So then faith cometh by hearing, and hearing by the Word of God.”
-That is “A truth,” but it is not the whole truth.
+In Romans 10:17, Paul said, “So then faith comes by hearing, and hearing by the Word of God.”
+That is “a truth,” but it is not the whole truth.
 When Paul made that statement, he was talking about faith in God and in His Word.
 Faith in God’s Word comes by hearing what He said.
 But there is a reciprocal of that truth.
 Just as faith in God comes by hearing and receiving the Word of God, faith in the devil comes by hearing and receiving the words of the devil.

 The opposite of faith is fear.
 Most of the time, fear is actually faith in the devil.
-Don’t take “A truth” and make “THE truth” out of it.
+Don’t take “a truth” and make “the truth” out of it.
 For if we dogmatically declare that the only way anyone can obtain faith is by hearing the Word of God, that’s not the WHOLE truth.
 You can have faith in the weather man by hearing him predict the weather.

 Same Spirit of Faith